darrylwest/digits-game/README.md

 ## Known

+* large targets sometimes require three terms as products (see day 3 game 4)
 * target numbers are 2 or 3 digit integers, 50..999
-* pool of numbers is always 6, unique counting numbers 1..99
+* pool of numbers is always 6, unique counting numbers 1..25
-* the number values in the pool are usually < 30
 * it usually takes 4 terms to get to the solution
 * more than likely the highest numbers should be multiplied by a lesser number